Drainage system disease

 How do I know if my drainage system needs repair?

-Can I fix a clogged drainage pipe myself?
+Can I fix a clogged drainage system myself?

-For minor clogs, you may be able to clear the pipe yourself using a plumber's snake or drain cleaning tool.
-But for more complex issues, it's best to call in a professional landscaper or drainage specialist.
+For minor clogs, you may be able to clear debris and clean out pipes yourself.
+But for more complex issues, it's best to call in a professional landscaper.

 Connect with certified professionals in your area